Coastal and Marine Habitats

 Open Water Column

-The water column, which is the mass of water that extends from the seafloor to the ocean surface, is also home to many marine organisms.
-Species that occupy this water column are referred to as pelagic (some species are pelagic only during specific life stages).
-The pelagic environment can be further divided into two zones, the neritic zone and the oceanic zone (Figure 2).
-The neritic zone ranges from the surface of the ocean down to a depth of about 660 feet.
-The abundance of light, phytoplankton, and nutrients in this upper water column zone support a diverse array of organisms that are essential to ocean ecosystems.
-In the deeper oceanic zone, which starts at the depth of 660 feet and extends to the ocean floor, the diversity and abundance of marine organisms decreases.
-This is because species distribution in the water column is highly dependent on light, nutrient availability, temperature, salinity, and pressure, which all vary with depth (Sayre et al., 2017).
+The water column, which is the mass of water extending from the seafloor to the ocean surface, is also home to a wide variety of marine organisms.
+Species that live and feed exclusively within the water column are referred to as pelagic species, although some species are considered pelagic only during specific life stages.
+The pelagic environment is divided into two zones: the neritic zone and the oceanic zone (Figure 2).
+The neritic zone spans from the ocean surface down to a depth of about 660 feet (Boaden & Seed, 1985).
+The abundance of light, phytoplankton, and nutrients in this upper region of the water column supports a high diversity of organisms that are vital to ocean ecosystems.
+In contrast, the deeper oceanic zone, extending from 660 feet to the seafloor, supports lower biodiversity and organism abundance.
+This is largely because the distribution of species in the water column is highly dependent on light, nutrient availability, temperature, salinity, and pressure, which all vary with depth (Sayre et al., 2017).

 Figure 2.
 Pelagic and benthic environments in the ocean (Sayre et al., 2017).

-Climate change can impact coastal ecosystems through ocean acidification, increased temperatures, and sea-level rise.
+Climate change can impact coastal and marine ecosystems through ocean acidification, increased temperatures, and sea-level rise.

 Ocean Acidification